bobdavies2000/OpenCVB/README.md

 *The image in the bottom left is the output of the RedCloud_Basics algorithm where each cell is consistently identified by applying reduction in X and Y to the point cloud image.
 The bottom right image shows the RedCloud output after processing with OpenCV’s ConvexHull API.
 The upper left and right images appear with every algorithm – RGB on the left and the point cloud on the right.*

-# Recent Changes – April 2022
+# 2022 April - Recent Changes

 -   KNN examples now have higher dimensions – 2, 3, 4 and N dimensions.
 -   KNN improvement provides a 1:1 matching of points in a series of images.